Congregation Neveh Shalom and the Suher Family would be honored to have you join us for:

 Questions or trouble with the RSVP?
 Contact: email@example.com, 503.246.8831.

 Seating is limited.

-, 503.246.8831.This weekend, including the dinner and brunch, is underwritten by the Stan and Ethel Katz Briller Jewish Education Fund of the Oregon Jewish Community Foundation and the Yoni Suher Fund of Congregation Neveh Shalom.
+This event, including all meals, is underwritten by the Stan and Ethel Katz Briller Jewish Education Fund of the Oregon Jewish Community Foundation and the Yoni Suher Fund of Congregation Neveh Shalom.